chrisdwheatley/jasmine-scaffold-sublime-text/README.md

 # Jasmine Scaffold

-A Sublime Text 3 plugin to help scaffold out your Jasmine tests without any JS.
+A Sublime Text 3 plugin to help scaffold out your Jasmine tests without the JS.

 ### Usage